 Brianne Henry-McAllister, Psy.D.

-In addition to therapy, I provide comprehensive psychological assessments, give educational presentations, and offer consultation to physicians or other community providers.
-Psychological assessment includes cognitive, emotional, and/or neuropsychological batteries to better understand how an individual thinks and behaves.
+In addition to therapy, Dr. Henry-Mcallister provides comprehensive psychological assessments, gives educational presentations, and offers consultation to physicians or other community providers.
+Psychological assessment includes cognitive, emotional, academic and/or neuropsychological batteries to better understand how individuals think, learn, and behave.
 The resulting comprehensive report provides individualized recommendations to children, adults, families, or referring providers.
-I work with the systems that are most important to you (physicians, schools, etc.) to give feedback and build a supportive network that bolsters success.
+Dr. Henry-McAllister works with the systems that are most important to the client (physicians, schools, etc.) to give feedback and build a supportive network that bolsters success.

-Outside of my work as a psychologist, I enjoy spending time with my spouse and three young children.
-I love running, hiking, yoga, traveling, and any kind of outdoor adventure.
+Outside of her work as a psychologist, Dr. Brie enjoys spending time with her spouse and four young children.
+She loves running, hiking, yoga, traveling, and any kind of outdoor adventure.